-&lt;sup>20Appendix D presents additional information on the heterogeneity across carbon intensity quintiles.
-It shows that higher quintiles on average have longer distances between endpoints and higher prices, but no consistent differences in markups or estimated quality.
+&lt;sup>23Appendix D presents additional information on the heterogeneity across carbon intensity quintiles.
+It shows that higher quintiles on average have longer distances between endpoints and higher prices, but no consistent differences gains from tax substitution: sales taxes overtax emissions in the least carbon-intense flights while undertaxing emissions in the most carbon-intense options.
+A revenue-neutral carbon tax enforces a uniform tax of $61.42/tCO_2$ on all emissions, inducing ticket prices to adjust accordingly.